Cooperation and Competition when Bidding for Complex Projects: Centralized and Decentralized Perspectives: Proofs Omitted from the Main Text

-We can check this inequality in the same way as we checked whether the coalition was implicitly endangered in the proof of Proposition~\ref{prop:checkingRigStrWinn}: by swapping the names of the agents, for each $i \in N_\coal$ solving \textsc{FCFC} for the set of agents $N \setminus \{i\}$, and checking the overlapping of the appropriate sets.
-The whole procedure requires the time $O(n^2 \cdot \textit{fcfc})$.
+We can check this inequality in the same way as we checked whether the team was implicitly endangered in the proof of Proposition~\ref{prop:checkingRigStrWinn}: by swapping the names of the agents, for each $i \in N_\coal$ solving \textsc{FCFT} for the set of agents $N \setminus \{i\}$, and checking the overlapping of the appropriate sets.
+The whole procedure requires the time $O(n^2 \cdot \textit{FCFT})$.

-As the result, we showed the reduction of the problem of finding a rigorously strongly winning coalition to the linear program with $n$ variables and a separation oracle running in time $O(n^2 \cdot \textit{fcfc})$. \end{proof}
+As the result, we showed the reduction of the problem of finding a rigorously strongly winning team to the linear program with $n$ variables and a separation oracle running in time $O(n^2 \cdot \textit{FCFT})$. \end{proof}

-It is desired to know Rigorously Strong Nash Equilibrium provided they exist.
-However a RSNE (and even a Strong Nash Equilibrium) may not exist in some instances.

-\begin{proposition} Both in the project salary and in the hourly salary model, there may not exist a strongly winning coalition even though there exists a feasible coalition. \end{proposition} \begin{proof} Consider a project with budget $v=5$; and three identical agents $a$, $b$, $c$ with minimal salaries $\minsalary=2$ (in the hourly salary model, assume that each agent spends exactly 1 time unit on the project); a coalition of any two agents is feasible (able to complete the project on time and within the budget).

-For the sake of contradiction assume there exists a coalition $\coal$ that gets positive payoffs.
-Without loss of generality we assume that $N_{\coal} = \{ a, b \}$.
-At least one of the agents, let us say $a$ has to get salary equal to 2.
-However, the agents $a$ and $c$, with the salaries equal to 3 and 2 respectively, can form a feasible coalition in which both $a$ and $c$ get better payoffs (note that we use here the fact that the payoffs are discrete). \end{proof}